 Think of smart casual as one step up from casual dinner.
 Most nights on a cruise the dress code is smart casual which means a little dressier than straight casual.
 Think of it as a little more upscale- what you’d wear if you were going to a classy restaurant for a special occasion.

-For example, a nice dress, a skirt, and blouse or a classy top with long pants or sporty cropped pants.
+For example, cruise outfits for a smart casual dinner could be a nice dress, a skirt, and blouse or a classy top with long pants or sporty cropped pants.
 (White pants always look fabulous with a pretty top on a cruise).
 You can even wear your favorite little black dress or a cocktail dress (but not one with a lot of glitz.)

 Men should also look a little more spiffy and would wear casual pants and a collared top such as a polo or a shirt and sports jacket – no tie required. *Smart Casual is required if you want to eat in one of the specialty restaurants too.

-What to Wear on Cruiseship on Formal Night
+What to Wear on Cruiseship – Formal Night

 Often there is one night during the cruise that is the formal night.
 This is the night you meet the captain and crew, and there’s a lot of excitement and festivities.
 This is when you can pile on the glitz and glam.
 Women can wear fancy cocktail dresses (or just a dressy dress) and long dressy maxis or evening gowns.
 Don’t forget the jewelry and fancy accessories.
 Men should wear a dark suit and tie or even a tux!